American Civil War: April 1861 – May 1865

-The status of slaves in Confederate states that succeeded from the Union and engaged in the Civil War became an issue in the summer of 1861.
-At Fort Monroe in Virginia’s Hampton Roads, Major General Benjamin Franklin Butler, commander, learned that three slaves had made their way across Hampton Roads harbor from Confederate-occupied Norfolk County, They presented themselves at Union-held Fort Monroe.
-General Butler refused to return the freedom seekers to slaveholders who supported the Confederacy - claiming them as "contraband."
+The status enslaved people in Confederate states that succeeded from the Union and engaged in the Civil War became an issue in the summer of 1861.
+At Fort Monroe in Virginia’s Hampton Roads, Major General Benjamin Franklin Butler, commander, learned that three enslaved men had made their way across Hampton Roads harbor from Confederate-occupied Norfolk County.
+They presented themselves at Union-held Fort Monroe.
+General Butler refused to return the freedom seekers to slaveholders who supported the Confederacy, claiming them as "contraband."
 Butler's actions, resulted in a federal policy instituted on August 6, 1861.

-The three slaves, Frank Baker, James Townsend, and Sheppard Mallory, had been leased by their masters to the Confederate Army to help construct defense batteries at Sewell’s Point, across the mouth of Hampton Roads from the Union-held Fort Monroe.
-They left at night and rowed a skiff to Old Point Comfort, where they sought asylum at Fort Monroe.
+The three enslaved men, Frank Baker, James Townsend, and Sheppard Mallory, had been leased by their masters to the Confederate Army to help construct defense batteries at Sewell’s Point, across the mouth of Hampton Roads from the Union-held Fort Monroe.
+They left the Confederate encampment at night and rowed a skiff to Old Point Comfort, where they sought asylum at Fort Monroe.

-Prior to the War, the owners of the slaves would have been legally entitled to request their return (as property) and likely would have done so under the federal 1850 Fugitive Slave Act.
-But, Virginia had declared (by secession) that it was no longer part of the United States.
+Prior to the War, the owners of the enslaved people would have been legally entitled to request their return and likely would have done so under the federal 1850 Fugitive Slave Act.
+But, Virginia had declared by secession that it was no longer part of the United States.

-After Congress passed the Confiscation Act of 1861, which declared that any property used by the Confederate military, including slaves, could be confiscated by Union forces.
-The next March 1862, Congress passed the Act Prohibiting the Return of Slaves, forbade returning slaves to Confederate masters or the military.
+Congress passed the Confiscation Act of 1861, which declared that any property used by the Confederate military, including enslaved peoples, could be confiscated by Union forces.
+In March of 1862, Congress passed the Act Prohibiting the Return of Slaves, which forbade returning enslaved people to Confederate masters or the military.

-In 1863, President Abraham Lincoln’s Emancipation Proclamation freed contraband and slaves in the Southern states that has succeeded from the United States.
-Full emancipation for all slaves, including border states, did not take place until the Thirteenth Amendment to the United States abolishing slavery was ratified in late 1865.
+In 1863, President Abraham Lincoln’s Emancipation Proclamation freed contraband and enslaved people in the Southern states that had succeeded from the Union.
+Full emancipation for all enslaved people, including border states, did not take place until the Thirteenth Amendment to the United States abolishing slavery was ratified in late 1865.